MilenaKhalil/push_swap/README.md

 # push_swap

-Sorting a stack of ints with the limited amount of commands.
+Sorting a stack of ints with a limited amount of commands.
 Using two stacks.
-Implemented with linked lists and greedy choise insertion sort.
+Implemented with linked lists and greedy choice insertion sort.
-Also i have implemented the checker program.
+Also I have implemented the checker program.

 ## Get started

 First of all you should git clone the repo in your terminal.
 And then enter the folder you've created.
-Do it in the folowing way:
+Do it in the following way:

 ```console
 git clone https://github.com/MilenaKhalil/pipex push_swap
 cd push_swap
 ```

-Build the progect by running "make" and "make bonus":
+Build the project by running "make" and "make bonus":

 ```console
 make